Alereik/MatrixCalculator/README.md

 # MatrixCalculator
 A matrix calculator for performing row operations on matrices and using the results to solve linear algebra problems.

-MatrixString - Creates string that visually represents matrices and augmeneted matrices.
+MatrixString - Creates strings that visually represents matrices and augmeneted matrices and can be printed to the console.

 RowOperations - Performs elementary row operations on matrices.